Skip to main content

 If you find yourself with an unexpected break in the day, be prepared to keep students engaged with games, time filler activities, or even a book that you can read aloud.

 Games and activities will vary widely depending on the grade.
-Here are 8 time-filling writing activities that elementary students will love.
+Here are 8 time-filling writing activities that elementary students will love and some of our favorite activities for when you have no lesson plans.

 Try name tag stickers and bring sticky notes.